3 Questions to Ask Before You Get a Roofing Estimate

 Do you have general liability insurance?

 General liability insurance covers your home and property from any damage incurred during the project and as a result of the project.
 For example, if the roofer damaged your chimney or burned your house, the general liability insurance will cover those damages.
 If the roofing company does not have general liability insurance, then you pay out of pocket for those damages.
 Always ask to see the insurance certificate.

 Will my old roof be removed?

 Believe it or not, many roofing companies will use the structure of your old roof to build your “new” roof.
 In other words, they’re only replacing the shingles!
 They claim it saves time and money and that they have an eye for soft spots and rotten wood.
 The problem is if they don’t see the bad spots, you’ll end up with a more expensive repair in the future.

 The roofer may tell you that having that added layer of old shingles will give your roof extra insulation.
 That may be true, but it adds a lot of weight to the structure.
 If the new shingles are added on top of damaged areas of the roof, then you’ll have more severe damage later on.
 When a new roof deck is installed, this ensures that the new shingles lay flat and are securely attached.
 Make sure the roofer agrees to take up the old roof before placing the new one.

-TruBlue Roofing has many years of experience in the roofing industry, and they’ve established themselves as top roofers in the Raleigh area.
+TruBlue Roofing and Remodeling has many years of experience in the roofing industry, and they’ve established themselves as top roofers in the Raleigh area.
 We have a long list of satisfied customers, and we’d like to help you with any roofing needs.
 Please give us a call at (919) 589-7290 for any questions you may have about roof repairs, roof installation, and estimates.